JGBs fall after upbeat U.S. jobs report

 Securities Japan.

-The yield on 10-year cash JGBs was up 2 basis points at
+The yield on the 10-year cash JGBs was up 1.5 points at

 The 30-year bond yield rose half a basis point to 1.890